TheRebo/Password-Manager/README.md

 The list of files created by the Script are:

 - key.dat (To save the key that will be used when decrypting the password)
-- master_password.dat (To save the Master Password you entered)
+- master_password.dat (To save the Master Password you created)
 - passwords.dat (To save a list of your saved passwords, along with encrypted passwords)

 So...
 DON'T DELETE THE FILES, IF YOU DON'T WANT TO LOSE YOUR PASSWORDS DATA!!!.